atrovato/gladys-awox/README.md

 ```

 ## Compatibility
-Following devices have been tested with on/off function :
+Following devices have been tested :
- * SmartLIGHT c7
+ * SmartLIGHT c7 : on/off, brightness, color
- * SmartLIGHT w9
+ * SmartLIGHT w9 : on/off, brightness

 ## Awaited functionalities
  - [x] Swith on/off